.XDELTA File Extension

 Other users can then use the XDELTA file (and xdelta) to transform their copy of the common file into a copy of the modified file.
 This is one way that video game modders distribute and install mods, since distributing only the modifications they've made to a game allows modders to circumvent restrictions on copying and distributing copyrighted game material.

-How do I open an XDELTA file?
+How to open an XDELTA file

 XDELTA files are not meant to be opened.
 If you want to use an XDELTA file to patch a game or other file, you can do so using xdelta (cross-platform) or xdelta UI (Windows).